 - The arc about Boos features a shout out to Dr. Mario.

 - Nice Job Fixing It, Villain!: Wendy gets the drop on the heroes by plunging them into a Reznor pit.
-However, the fire-spitting Reznors accidentally ignite a bomb Peach is still carrying, blowing the tower sky-high.
+However, the fire-spitting Reznors accidentally ignite a bomb Toadstool is still carrying, blowing the tower sky-high.

 - No Indoor Voice: Toadster.